 The department offers a very active and dynamic research environment supported by frequent seminars, visitors, workshops, and conferences.
 The research activities are broadly divided into three areas reflected in the department’s seminar series: i) Applied Microeconomics, ii) Microeconomics: Theory and Experiments, iii) FEM - Finance, Econometrics and Macroeconomics.
 PhD students usually have full flexibility and independence regarding the choice of research topics, although many develop joint research projects with other students and faculty members.

 The programme prepares students for highly qualified work inside and outside of academia.
 Around 50 per cent of the graduates pursue an academic career.
 The others find jobs in governmental agencies, NGOs, banks, research institutions, and private companies.
 Recent academic placements include Aalto University, BI Oslo, Copenhagen Business School, University of Copenhagen, University of Galway, University of Gothenburg, University of Oslo and University of York.
 Recent non-academic placements include Danske Bank, Danmarks Nationalbank, IKEA Group, OECD, Swedish Competition Authority, Sveriges Riksbank and Region Skåne.

-Usually students aim for a PhD, but it is also possible to take a two year Licentiate Degree (licentiatexamen).
-Requirements for enrolment are the same as for a PhD, but the examination requirements are in principle half those of a doctorate, that is 60 credits of course work and 60 credits of thesis work.
+Usually, students aim for a PhD, but it is also possible to take a two-year Licentiate Degree (licentiatexamen).
+Requirements for enrolment are the same as for a PhD, but the examination requirements are, in principle, half those of a doctorate, that is, 60 credits of coursework and 60 credits of thesis work.